lidavid1773/Sorting-Algorithm-Visualizer/README.md

 This project is still under development as I am working on bug fixes and a responsive design.

-I am adding more functionality such as being able to adjust the sorting speed and the size of the array.
+I am also adding more functionality such as being able to adjust the sorting speed and the size of the array!